 Because I was a little boy who was perpetually hungry, I relished midmorning snack time.
 We would line up in a “row of ducks” (as in Robert McCloskey’s Make Way for Duckings).
 Miss Cherry would then good-naturedly give us each two saltine crackers and a glass of milk.
 This daily ritualization would then continue when we sat down in our seats waiting for her to recite The Lord’s Prayer.
 She would then have all of us raise our Dixie Cups filled with milk and then earnestly holler, “A toast to President Eisenhower!”
 We would all smile, raise our cups – and begin drinking.
 After all, Ike resembled our grandfathers – and was a war hero to boot!

 During activities period on that first morning of school, Miss Cherry asked us to kneel in a semi-circle around an American flag that hung proudly in the classroom.
 “I have a special surprise,” she cooed as we all looked at her with oval eyes.
-She then exclaimed, “Boys and girls, we are no longer, ‘the Great Forty-Eight’!
-We now have fifty stars for fifty states!”
+She then exclaimed, “Boys and girls, we are no longer, ‘the Great 48’!
+We now have 50 stars for fifty states!”
 When our teacher then went on to explain that both Alaska and Hawaii had just been added to the union, we all applauded.
 Miss Cherry then ceremoniously hung the classroom’s brand-new, fifty-star flag!

 Trouble ensued, however, when she then showed us where both of our new states were situated on our classroom map.
 I instantaneously raised my hand.
 “But, Miss Cherry,” I cried out, “those new states are not connected to us!”
 She gave me the first of what would be innumerable Oh, Shaunie looks that year.

-After snack, we lay on our blankets and had to be quiet for thirty minutes.
+After snack, we lay on our blankets and had to be quiet for 30 minutes.
 During each rest period, Miss Cherry normally played such beloved Broadway musical soundtracks as South Pacific, Oklahoma, and The Music Man.
 One winter morning -when she was quietly creeping over to the record player in order to put on South Pacific for the umpteenth time – I tiptoed to her and whispered, “Miss Cherry, could you possibly play The Pajama Game if I brought our copy from home?
 It is full of scratches, though.”
 It was the only time that year that my beloved teacher didn’t answer me immediately.
 She was laughing too hard.

 My most searing memory of my first day in school revolved around my hand-me-down Wellesley Little League jacket that I had worn to school that day.
 My mother had made such an enormous deal about me not losing the jacket that when I placed it in my assigned spot – hook number 6 – I repeatedly kept checking on it periodically throughout the day.
-Happily, though, I could now read my name under the hook, thanks to DeDe.
+Happily, though, I could now read my name under the hook, thanks to my sister, DeDe.
 When Miss Cherry saw me check the status of the coat one final time that day, she said sweetly, “Don’t worry, Shaunie.
 Your jacket won’t walk away by itself.
 I promise!”

 At the end of the year, Miss Cherry left Tenacre, got married, and soon started having children.
 By third grade, she had moved away from the Boston area, and we never found out what happened to her after that.
 Nevertheless, whenever another school year begins, I inevitably think about Miss Cherry.
-Fifty-seven autumns after she first greeted me on my first day of school, the glow from her unconditional love still fuels me all these years later.
+58 autumns after she first greeted me on my first day of school, the glow of her unconditional love still fuels me all these years later.

 PS – If through the miracle of the Internet, you can somehow read this, Miss Cherry, I know that you’re in your eighties and have long retired.
 I became a teacher – and remain so – because of your guidance and care.
 Your Shaunie still loves you all these years later.